gem/oq-engine/doc/breaking-hazardlib.md

 It is clearly impossible to refactor hazardlib manually, but we could investigate ways to automatize at least some kinds of refactoring.
-Vectorizing by rupture is very hard, must be done on a case-by-case hand a certainly cannot be automatized.
+Vectorizing by rupture is very hard, must be done on a case-by-case hand and certainly cannot be automatized.

 Towards a numpy-oriented hazardlib
 ----------------------------------